-The efficacy of sumatriptan injection in the acute treatment of cluster headache was demonstrated in 2 randomized, double-blind, placebo-controlled, 2-period crossover trials.
-Patients age 21 to 65 were enrolled and were instructed to treat a moderate to very severe headache within 10 minutes of onset.
+The efficacy of sumatriptan injection in the acute treatment of cluster headache was demonstrated in 2 randomized, doubleblind, placebo-controlled, 2-period crossover trials.
+Subjects aged 21 to 65 years were enrolled and were instructed to treat a moderate to very severe headache within 10 minutes of onset.
 Headache relief was defined as a reduction in headache severity to mild or no pain.
-In both trials, the proportion of individuals gaining relief at 10 or 15 minutes was significantly greater among patients receiving 6 mg of sumatriptan injection compared to those who received placebo (see Table 5).
-One study evaluated a 12 mg dose; there was no statistically significant difference in outcome between patients randomized to the 6 and 12 mg doses.
+In both trials, the proportion of individuals gaining relief at 10 or 15 minutes was significantly greater among subjects receiving 6 mg of sumatriptan injection compared with those who received placebo (see Table 4).

 |Study 1||Study 2|

 (n = 39)